juliaguas17/Weather-Dashboard/README.md

 ## Local Screenshot
 ![Dashboard](assets/images/dashboard.png)

 ## Deployed Page
 https://juliaguas17.github.io/Weather-Dashboard/

 ## Further Development
 Some of the CSS elements I used (in the Weather Dashboard title, for example) do not load on the deployed page, but will load locally.
 This is likely due to some Bootstrap bugs in my code.

+## Contributions
+Used this repository for learning to make the proper API calls: https://github.com/franklintendo/homework-6-weather-dashboard